top of page

 We contend that the “brain dead” organ donor is biologically alive

 The UDDA criteria have remained controversial.
-Most recently, the Center for Bioethics at Harvard medical school held a conference in 2018 to re-evaluate the 50-year legacy of their redefinition of death.
+The Center for Bioethics at Harvard medical school held a conference in 2018 to re-evaluate the 50-year legacy of their redefinition of death.
 The consensus of the conference was that the UDDA is best used as a legal instrument to represent death in the US, not as a way to describe death as a biological occurrence.

 We affirm that the “brain dead” organ donor is biologically alive, and the Harvard conference participants agree with us.
 Thus, it is morally reprehensible to use these biologically alive people as a source of spare parts.
 So called “brain death” is a legal fiction, and we need to protect these vulnerable people from being brutally murdered by the harvest of their organs, often without the benefit of adequate anesthesia.